michaelg9/RestaurantSystem/README.md

 # RestaurantSystem
 A software engineering project to build a simple restaurant system.
+Created by Stelios Milisavljevic & Michael Michaelides